Clinical Outcomes Programme

-NHS England piloted clinical outcomes publication (COP) in 2013 for ten specialities, as stated in the then planning guidance for 2012/13 (then NHS Commissioning Board).
-Orthopaedics was one of the first ten specialties to publish data at individual clinician-level at www.njrsurgeonhospitalprofile.org.uk and via NHS Choices.
+NHS England piloted clinical outcomes prograame (COP) in 2013 for ten specialities and orthopaedics was one of these first ten specialties to publish data at individual clinician-level at www.njrsurgeonhospitalprofile.org.uk and via NHS Choices.

 Since then, it has extended to thirteen specialties and the programme seeks to develop each year to include additional quality measures and present surgeon-level information to patients and the public domain as part of the delivery of the NHS openness and transparency programme.

-NHS England has also mandated publication of consultant outcomes through the NHS Standard Contract and individual clinician's consent is not required for those surgeons identified as being 'in scope'.
+NHS England has also mandated publication of consultant outcomes through the NHS Standard Contract and individual clinician's consent is not required.

 The Healthcare Quality Improvement Partnership continues to oversee the delivery of the whole clinical outcomes programme, working closely with NHS Choices, the Royal College of Surgeons, along with the specialist societies and clinical audit project teams for each specialty.